Calder and Hebble Navigation: Development

 A new act of Parliament, the Calder and Hebble Navigation Act 1825 (6 Geo.
 4. c. xvii), was obtained on 31 March 1825, which authorised the raising of £50,000 for the purpose of constructing a 1.75 mi branch along the route of the River Hebble, from Salterhebble to the centre of Halifax, terminating near the railway station at Bailey Hall.
 The terminus was 100 ft above the level of the canal at Salterhebble, and the branch required a total of fourteen locks.
 In order to avoid disputes with the mill owners along the length of the River Hebble, water supply was obtained by building a tunnel from the basin at Salterhebble to a pit near the top lock.
 The tunnel was 1170 yd long, and the water was pumped from the pit to the top pound by a steam engine.
 The branch was opened in 1828, at a cost of £58,741, of which £20,000 was raised by loans, rather than calls to the shareholders, and was abandoned in 1942.

 In later improvements, ever-longer cuts bypassed more and more sections of river.
 The mill owners prevented some of the more ambitious plans, but in many cases, the navigation company bought out the mills in order to remove the obstacles.
 With the Aire and Calder Canal rebuilding its main line, the Calder and Hebble sought an act of Parliament to effectively abandon the river, but this was modified, as the needs of mill owners and others who owned property on the river banks were recognised.
-Nevertheless, the Calder and Hebble Navigation Act 1834, when it was passed in 1834, authorised the construction of major new cuts and the building of new locks, which would be 70 by 18+1/2 ft as far at Brighouse.
+Nevertheless, the Calder and Hebble Navigation Act 1834 (4 & 5 Will.
+4. c. xii), when it was passed, authorised the construction of major new cuts and the building of new locks, which would be 70 by 18+1/2 ft as far at Brighouse.
 The Huddersfield Canal pressed for the remaining locks to be extended to a similar length.
 A new cut between broad cut and the Figure of Three locks, which included two large locks, and a new large lock beside the old one at Thornes were opened in 1838, but little more was done, despite the Rochdale Canal pressing for longer locks.